microsoft/aed-go-learn-content/write-test-program/includes/4-project-api.md

 }
 ```

 Notice that this function follows a similar approach to get and validate the data it receives from the user.
-We're also declaring and using variables directly in the `if` statement, which is very idiomatic in Go.
+We're also declaring and using variables directly in the `if` statement.
 Finally, after we add some funds to the account, we print out the statement to see the new account balance.

 Now, you should expose a `/deposit` endpoint that calls the `deposit` function, like this `http.HandleFunc("/deposit", deposit)`.
-Your `main()` function should look like this:
+Modify your `main()` function to look like this:

 ```go
 func main() {